Adityism/Amazon-listing-optimizer/README.md

 ## Engineering Decisions

  - Used localStorage so users don’t lose results on reload.
  - Scraper has fallback selectors for Amazon layout changes.
  - AI output schema is always the same for the frontend.
  - There’s a JSON fallback DB mode if MySQL isn’t available.
  - Broke out scraper, AI client, and DB helpers into separate modules.
+ - Latency optimized: scraping and AI run in parallel, HTML is aggressively cached, DB writes are backgrounded, and the frontend uses animated skeleton loaders for instant feedback.

 ---